stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

         content: >
           Its much better.
 Meet patients when YOU want to, schedule your consultations without calling every patient.
-      - title: How can I get my collegues to ?
+      - title: Amazing!
+How can I get my peers to use this too?
         content: |-
           You can cancel anytime and your tasks and calendars will remain unaffected.